-NOTE: You will need a dutch oven or a big oven-safe pot with a lid (~ 5 or 6-quart size will work).
+A few notes: You will need a dutch oven or a big oven-safe pot with a lid (~ 5 or 6-quart size will work).
 You can make this in a stand mixer or by hand.
-You may not need all of the flour in this recipe. for example, if your kitchen is cold or humid, you may need more or less than what’s called for. if this happens, just trust your gut!
+And lastly, you may not need all of the flour called for in this recipe. meaning, if your kitchen is pretty cold or pretty humid, you may need more or less than what’s called for. if this happens, just trust your gut!

 — 1.25 cups warm water (about 100°F)

 — 2.25 teaspoons active dry yeast (a packet)

 — 2 teaspoons kosher salt

 — 2.5 cups all purpose flour (plus some extra for dusting)